Yosh Uchida

-Yoshihiro Uchida (born April 1, 1920), better known as Yosh Uchida, is an American judo coach, businessman, entrepreneur, and educator who is best known for his contributions to judo.
-Uchida has been the head judo coach at San Jose State University for over 70 years, and has played a leading part in the development of the university's judo program.
+Yoshihiro Uchida (April 1, 1920 – June 27, 2024) was an American judo coach, businessman, and educator who was best known for his contributions to judo.
+Uchida had been the head judo coach at San Jose State University for over 70 years, and had played a leading part in the development of the university's judo program.
 His brother George Uchida was the 1972 US Olympic judo coach.
-He turned 100 in April 2020.
+He turned 100 in April 2020, and died on June 27, 2024, at the age of 104.

 Early life

 Uchida was born in the Imperial Valley town of Calexico, California, to Japanese immigrants who worked as farm laborers.
 Later growing up in Garden Grove, Uchida began competing in judo at age 10.

 Uchida studied biology at San Jose State, and in 1940 was made the student-coach of the Physical Education Department's judo program.
 During World War II, while members of his family were sent to internment camps, Uchida was drafted into the United States Army during World War II and served as a medical technician.
 He returned to San Jose State in 1946 to complete his degree and to restart the judo program.